Tuburni/globalLogic_Homework_KondrashovBorys/GL_Homework5/README.md

 ---
 distro_version: "{{ ansible_distribution_version }}"
 ```
 III.
-Create a playbook for invoking the roles and printing the registered variables:
+Create a [playbook](https://github.com/Tuburni/GL_Homerworks/blob/main/GL_Homework5/playbook.yml) for invoking the roles and printing the registered variables:

-1. In your controller machine, create a new file called playbook.yml.
+1. In your controller machine, create a new file called [playbook.yml](https://github.com/Tuburni/GL_Homerworks/blob/main/GL_Homework5/playbook.yml)
-2. In this file, add the following content to specify
-3. The roles to be invoked and the hosts on which they will be applied:
+2. In this file, add the following content to specify the roles to be invoked and the hosts on which they will be applied:
 ```
 ---
 - hosts: iaas